- Last Updated: 13 August 2020 13 August 2020

 The Circle of Courage represents Washington’s educational philosophy and mission statement.
 The Circle is based upon the Native American concept of holism and the belief of equality and the necessary parts of the greater whole.
 In education, the concept relates holistically to the total needs of the student (academic, vocational, personal, and social) and encourages maximum growth and development in each student.
 To achieve this, one must address the four quadrants of the Circle of Courage through academic and co-curricular programs.

-creates opportunities of caring for others and finding a purpose beyond oneself.
-It is the belief that acceptance and collaboration are essential in a positive learning environment and that involving students in service to others provides a valuable learning experience.
+- creates opportunities of caring for others and finding a purpose beyond oneself.
+It is the belief that acceptance and collaboration are essential in a positive learning environment and that involving students in service to others provide a valuable learning experience.

-provides opportunities to develop the skills and confidence to assert positive leadership and achieve self-discipline.
-WHS believes each individual has the right of choice within reasonable restraints, and accepts responsibility for choices made.
-The cooperative relationship of the student, parents, school, and community promote autonomy, development and growth.
+- provides opportunities to develop the skills and confidence to assert positive leadership and achieve self-discipline.
+WHS believes each individual has the right of choice within reasonable restraints and accepts responsibility for choices made.
+The cooperative relationship of the student, parents, school, and community promotes autonomy, development, and growth.